DFHack/dfhack/docs/dev/overlay-dev-guide.rst

 a perf report while testing your overlay.
 The metric that you will be interested in is the percentage of elapsed time that your overlay accounts for.

+If you need to improve performance, here are some potential options:

+1. Shard scanning over multiple passes.
+For example, instead of checking every item on the map in every update in your overlay, only check every Nth item and change the start offset every time you scan.

+2. Reduce the frequency of state updates by moving calcuations to ``overlay_onupdate`` and setting the valud of the ``overlay_onupdate_max_freq_seconds`` attribute appropriately

+3. Move hotspots into C++ code, either in a new core library function or in a dedicated plugin

 Development workflows
 ---------------------